Texas Supreme Court blocks order that resumed abortions | Law-Order

 Texas Supreme Court blocks order that resumed abortions

-It could not immediately be found on the courts website.Abortion providers and patients across the country have been struggling to navigate the evolving legal landscape around abortion laws and access.In Florida, a law banning abortions after 15 weeks went into effect Friday, the day after a judge called it a violation of the state constitution and said he would sign an order temporarily blocking the law next week.
+Texas had left an abortion ban on the books for the past 50 years while Roe was in place.Attorneys for Texas clinics provided a copy of Fridays order, which was not immediately available on the courts website.Abortion providers and patients across the country have been struggling to navigate the evolving legal landscape around abortion laws and access.In Florida, a law banning abortions after 15 weeks went into effect Friday, the day after a judge called it a violation of the state constitution and said he would sign an order temporarily blocking the law next week.

 - Country: